 Q: What are the expectations if I receive the grant?

 A: If you receive the grant, it is expected that you would complete the project and use the money as outlined in your application.
 It is also expected that you would write a report at the completion of the project.
-If possible, your report would be made available to other MCTM members so they could duplicate your ideas in their own classroom.
+The report would include: materials used (including sources and costs), lesson plan summaries, photos (within your district/institution guidelines), assessment materials and results, and ah-ha’s by you or your students.
+If possible, your report would be made available to other MCTM members via the MCTM Teacher Portal (see resources tab at http://www.mctm.org) or through a MCTM Conference presentation.
+Copyright issues should be addressed in any sharing.

 Q: What kinds of equipment can I request?

 A: Any equipment is fair game.
 However, the project must have a plan for the equipment.
 Other educators must be able to replicate your project.
 The focus of the grant project is on the project, not just a piece of equipment.
-Equipment does not meet the standards or use best practices.
-In your application, portray your ideas and innovations which will use the equipment, but also meet at least one standard and use best practices.
+Equipment does not meet the standards or use best practices, it is how you plan to use the requested equipment to meet project goals that is important to include in your application.

 Q: Do I need to be a member of MCTM?